anthonymalumbe/anthonyml_portfolio/04_notebooks/scripts/README.md

+**By using the [Deep Learning VM images](https://cloud.google.com/deep-learning-vm/), you can automate your notebook training, such that you no longer need to pay extra or manually manage your Cloud infrastructure.
+Take advantage of all the pre-installed ML software and Nteract’s Papermill project to help you solve your ML problems more quickly!
+Papermill will help you automate the execution of yourJupyter notebooks and in combination of Cloud Storage and Deep Learning VM images you can now set up this process in a very simple and cost efficient way.**

 The Deep Learning VM instance requires several permissions: read and write ability to Cloud Storage, and the ability to delete instances on Compute Engine.
 That is why the original command has the scope “https://www.googleapis.com/auth/cloud-platform” defined.
 The submission process will look like this:
 ```